Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 We have the following key observations on construction of (pre)smoothing families:

-\begin{prop} Any quasicompact family of curves $\pi:X \to B$ which is smooth over $\overline{\sM}_g$ and has fibers of compact type is a presmoothing family.
+\begin{prop} Any quasicompact family of curves $\pi:X \to B$ which is smooth over $\overline{\cM}_g$ and has fibers of compact type is a presmoothing family.

-Given any presmoothing family $\pi:X \to B$, there exists an etale cover of $B$ such that the resulting base change of $\pi$ is a smoothing family. \end{prop}
+Given any presmoothing family $\pi:X \to B$, there exists an \'etale cover of $B$ such that the resulting base change of $\pi$ is a smoothing family. \end{prop}

-\begin{proof} For the first assertion, conditions (II) and (III) of a presmoothing family are immediate, while condition (I) follows from the smoothness of $\overline{\sM}_g$, and condition (IV) from the smoothness of the total space of the universal curve over $\overline{\sM}_g$ (see Theorem 5.2 of \cite{d-m}).
+\begin{proof} For the first assertion, conditions (II) and (III) of a presmoothing family are immediate, while condition (I) follows from the smoothness of $\overline{\cM}_g$, and condition (IV) from the smoothness of the total space of the universal curve over $\overline{\cM}_g$ (see Theorem 5.2 of \cite{d-m}).

-For the second assertion, it is standard that etale base change can produce sections, and this in turn can be used to ensure that all components of fibers are geometrically irreducible.
-As we have already mentioned, condition (VI) is satisfied Zariski locally.
-Finally, since the non-smooth locus of $\pi$ is finite and unramified over $B$, Proposition 8(b) of \S 2.3 of \cite{b-l-r} implies that after etale base change, we may assume that over any given point of the base, each connected component of the non-smooth locus has a single (necessarily reduced) point in the fiber, with trivial residue field extension.
-This implies that after possible further Zariski localization on the base, the same condition will hold on all fibers, as desired. \end{proof}
+For the second assertion, it is standard that \'etale base change can produce sections through smooth points on every component, and this in turn can be used to ensure that all components of fibers are geometrically irreducible; see the argument for Corollary 4.5.19.3 in \textbf{(Err$_{\text{IV}}$, 20)} of \cite{ega44}.
+As we have already mentioned, condition (VIII) is satisfied Zariski locally.
+Finally, since the non-smooth locus of $\pi$ is finite and unramified over $B$, if we fix any $b \in B$, Proposition 8(b) of \S 2.3 of \cite{b-l-r} implies that after \'etale base change, we will have that each connected component of the non-smooth locus has a single (necessarily reduced) point in the fiber $X_b$, with trivial residue field extension.
+This implies that after possible further Zariski localization on the base, the same condition will hold on all fibers, which then gives that condition (VI) is satisfied as well. \end{proof}

 We will ultimately show that limit linear series moduli spaces can be descended to any presmoothing family.
-The smoothing families are almost the families for which we can give a direct definition of the limit linear series functor, but we will need to impose one additional condition, of a more combinatorial nature, which will be satisfied even Zariski locally on the base.
+The smoothing families are almost the families for which we can give a direct definition of the limit linear series functor, but we will need to impose one additional condition, of a more combinatorial nature, which will be satisfied Zariski locally on the base.
 Before defining the condition, we need to introduce a few preliminaries.